 Hydroxychloroquine is unique in this respect as it has the best safety profile out of all the conventional DMARDs.
-In comparison to other conventional DMARDs, hydroxychloroquine does not increase the risk of severe infections, nor does it cause hepatotoxicity or renal dysfunction.
+Compared to other conventional DMARDs, hydroxychloroquine does not increase the risk of severe infections, nor does it cause hepatotoxicity or renal dysfunction.
 Common adverse effects of hydroxychloroquine include rash, diarrhea.
-A rare but significant adverse effect of hydroxychloroquine is retinopathy/maculopathy which is seen with a higher cumulative dose.
-Risk factors for hydroxychloroquine maculopathy include more than 5 mg/kg/day dose, more than 5 years of therapy, advancing age and chronic kidney disease.
-Patients on hydroxychloroquine are recommended to have regular ophthalmology evaluation with ocular coherence tomography which is a very sensitive test for maculopathy and can diagnose it well before visual field defects occur.
+A rare but significant adverse effect of hydroxychloroquine is retinopathy/maculopathy, which is seen with a higher cumulative dose.
+Risk factors for hydroxychloroquine maculopathy include more than 5 mg/kg/day dose, more than 5 years of therapy, advancing age, and chronic kidney disease.
+Patients on hydroxychloroquine are recommended to have regular ophthalmology evaluation with ocular coherence tomography, which is a very sensitive test for maculopathy and can diagnose it well before visual field defects occur.
 Other rare adverse effects of hydroxychloroquine include anemia, leukopenia, myopathy, and cardiomyopathy.

-The most concerning adverse effect of all biologic DMARDs is increased risk of common and serious infections including bacterial, fungal and viral infections.
-Reactivation of tuberculosis, herpes zoster and hepatitis B/C can also occur.
+The most concerning adverse effect of all biologic DMARDs is an increased risk of common and serious infections, including bacterial, fungal, and viral infections.
+Reactivation of tuberculosis, herpes zoster, and hepatitis B/C can also occur.
 Rarely, bone marrow suppression and hepatotoxicity have been reported with biologic DMARDs.
 Anti TNF agents can cause worsening of severe congestive heart failure, drug-induced lupus, demyelinating central nervous system (CNS) diseases.
 Lymphomas and non-melanoma skin cancers may be associated with Anti-TNF agents as well.
-Hyperlipidemia, elevated liver function test and pancytopenia can be caused by IL-6 inhibitors and JAK inhibitors.
+Hyperlipidemia, elevated liver function test, and pancytopenia can be caused by IL-6 inhibitors and JAK inhibitors.
 Worsening of chronic obstructive airway disease has been reported secondary to abatacept.
 IL-17 inhibitors can cause/worsen inflammatory bowel disease.
 Progressive multifocal leukoencephalopathy has been reported in patients treated with rituximab.

-Several medications such as non-steroidal anti-inflammatory agents (NSAIDs), proton pump inhibitors, sulfasalazine, amoxicillin can interfere with renal excretion of methotrexate, hence increasing its efficacy, and also increasing the risk of adverse effects.
+Several medications such as non-steroidal anti-inflammatory agents (NSAIDs), proton pump inhibitors, sulfasalazine, and amoxicillin can interfere with renal excretion of methotrexate, increasing its efficacy and increasing the risk of adverse effects.

 While the combination of a biologic DMARD with a conventional DMARD and the use of multiple conventional DMARDS is considered safe, it is not recommended to use a combination of different biologic DMARDs due to an increased risk of severe immunosuppression leading to severe and potentially life-threatening infections.

-DMARDs especially biologic DMARDs shall be avoided in patients who have an active infection, those with preexisting bone marrow hypoplasia, leukopenia, or immunodeficiency syndromes.
+DMARDs, especially biologic DMARDs, shall be avoided in patients with an active infection, those with preexisting bone marrow hypoplasia, leukopenia, or immunodeficiency syndromes.
 Methotrexate and leflunomide shall be avoided in patients with severe liver disease.

-There is limited safety data on the biologic DMARDs in pregnancy, although, of all biologics, certolizumab is the only one that does not cross placenta due to the larger size of the molecule, and is considered relatively safer to be used in pregnancy.
+There is limited safety data on the biologic DMARDs in pregnancy.
+However, of all biologics, certolizumab is the only one that does not cross the placenta due to the larger size of the molecule and is considered relatively safer to be used in pregnancy.

 Prior to starting a DMARD, patients shall be screened for hepatitis B and C. Additionally, screening for tuberculosis is strongly recommended before initiating any biologic DMARD.

 Some of these agents are teratogenic, while safety has not been established in pregnancy for other agents.
-In women of childbearing age, pregnancy test shall be done before initiating these agents.
-Further, all women of childbearing age who are on these agents (especially methotrexate or leflunomide) shall be on appropriate contraception.
+In women of childbearing age, a pregnancy test shall be done before initiating these agents.
+Further, all women of childbearing age using these agents (especially methotrexate or leflunomide) must be on appropriate contraception.

-- Complete blood count and liver function test shall be performed monthly for at least 3 months initially, and every 2-3 months thereafter in patients initiated on agents including methotrexate, leflunomide, sulfasalazine, tocilizumab, tofacitinib, and sarilumab.
+- Complete blood count and liver function test shall be performed monthly for at least 3 months initially, and every 2 to 3 months thereafter in patients initiated on agents including methotrexate, leflunomide, sulfasalazine, tocilizumab, tofacitinib, and sarilumab.

 - Lipid panel shall be monitored at baseline and then every 3 months for at least 6 months and then every 6 months thereafter in patients initiated on tocilizumab, tofacitinib, and sarilumab.